freddiehaddad/tetris/README.md

   | `Ctrl`+`C` | Exit program |

    </details>
-- (*Advanced:* "No soft drop lock" that enabled soft drop not instantly locking piece on ground even if keyboard enhancements are off.)
+- (*Advanced:* "No soft drop lock" enabled soft drop not instantly locking pieces on ground even if keyboard enhancements are off, for better experience on typical consoles.)

+### Scoreboard
+- History of games played in the past.

-(Settings and scoreboard are stored to / loaded from local *tetrs_terminal.json* if possible).
+\*Note that settings and game history are stored to / loaded from a local *tetrs_terminal.json* file if possible (generated in the folder where `tetrs_terminal` is executed).

 ## Features of the Tetrs Engine